-A The new WB care facility will have a full range of therapists on staff including: Speech Language Pathologists, Physiotherapists, Occupational Therapists and Recreational Therapists.
+A Whistle Bend Place will have a full range of therapists on staff including: Speech Language Pathologists, Physiotherapists, Occupational Therapists and Recreational Therapists.

 Q I have heard that having Nurse Practitioners (NP’s) in Long Term Care can improve resident care and decrease admissions to hospitals.
 Has the government considered using NP’s?

 A Continuing Care had the first Yukon NP on staff.
 Our NP currently provides care and support for residents in the Whitehorse facilities.
 The Whistle Bend Care facility will also employ a NP to ensure the best possible care for our residents.